Tea-n-Tech/professional-python/8-docs/README.md

 - [Sphinx]
 - [Mkdocs]

-In the beginning start with pure markdown.
+In the beginning, start with pure markdown.
-It is cheap, gets nicely displayed in repos and costs you nothing in effort.
+It is dirt cheap, gets nicely displayed in repos and costs you nothing in effort.
 After you collect a few files, consider migrating to either Sphinx or Mkdocs.
 Both are capable and have a lot of plugins so there is no clear winner.
 Migrating to Mkdocs is a bit easier since it uses markdown for source files